engaging-computing/umlthesis/README.md

 3. The Preface is not required.
 I invented that myself.
 It is commented out in 'main.tex'.
 If you would like to use the preface, simply uncomment it and edit the 'preface.txt' file.

+Thanks to Mark Micire, from whom I got this toolchain.
+I have incrementally improved it, as I'm sure he, and all the stewards before him, also did.